2022 Argyll and Bute Council election: Previous election

+Electoral system

+The election used the eight wards created under the Local Governance (Scotland) Act 2004, with 28 councillors being elected.
+Each ward elected either 3 or 4 members, using the single transferable vote (STV) electoral system—a form of proportional representation—where candidates are ranked in order of preference.

 Composition

 After the 2017 election, a few changes in the composition of the council happened.
 Changes in the political affiliation of councillors occurred when Conservative councillor Alastair Redman was suspended over Islamophobia allegations and independent councillor Roddy McCuish joined the Independence for Scotland Party.
-In the run up to the election, Conservative councillor Donald Kelly was deselected by the party but continued on as an independent.
+In the run-up to the election, Conservative councillors Donald Kelly and Jamie McGrigor were deselected by the party but continued on as independents.
+Cllr McGrigor was subsequently expelled by the party for standing as an independent.
 Three by-elections were held and resulted in an independent hold, a Conservative gain from the Lib Dems and a Conservative hold.